Saturday June 1, 2019

-The event is held on Saturday, June 2nd, the day before the Oliver Half Iron.
+The event is held on a Saturday, the day before the Oliver Half Iron.
 We will again be hosting both Sprint and Standard distance races.
 Hosting the event the day before the Oliver Half Iron enables us to focus on a weekend of triathlon and makes the event easier for the community and volunteers.

 Come Visit, Race, Relax and Enjoy the Wine Capital of Canada.